degatedev/degate_docs/README.md

 ## Trustless

 Funds in the DeGate protocol are non-custodial, with users having complete control over their assets.
 No other roles can access a user’s funds.
-There are no backdoors or administrator roles in the protocol.
-Specifically:&#x20;
+Specifically:

-* The DeGate protocol cannot be upgraded.&#x20;
+* Users can unilaterally withdraw their deposits if a transaction is not confirmed before a preset deadline
-* Users can unilaterally withdraw their deposits if a transaction is not confirmed before a preset deadline&#x20;
+* Users can initiate a forced withdrawal to enter the exodus mode and withdraw their assets.
-* Users can initiate a forced withdrawal to enter the exodus mode and withdraw their assets.&#x20;
+* All operations involving asset changes in a user’s DeGate account require the user's signature, ensuring at the protocol layer that asset changes can only happen with users’ authorization.
-* All operations involving asset changes in a user’s DeGate account require the user's signature, ensuring at the protocol layer that asset changes can only happen with users’ authorization.&#x20;
+* Trustless order cancellation is possible, with users able to add confirmation on the blockchain for 100% trust-free cancellation.
-* Trustless order cancellation is possible, with users able to add confirmation on the blockchain for 100% trust-free cancellation.&#x20;
+* The DeGate protocol requires a minimum timelock of 45 days to complete an upgrade, during which the code logic cannot be changed.

 ## Permissionless Listing of Tokens